 Ph.D.
 Minors in Informatics

 Our Ph.D. minors in Informatics are available to informatics, computer science, and information science Ph.D. candidates, as well as students outside the school.
-Ph.D. minors are available in bioinformatics, complex systems, computer science, human-computer interaction, informatics, information science, music informatics, scientific computing, security informatics, and social informatics.
+Ph.D. minors are available in bioinformatics, complex systems, computer science, data science, human-computer interaction, informatics, information science, intelligent systems engineering, security informatics, and social informatics.